 Pay special attention to issues of magnitude and precision when using mixed type expressions.

 Be aware of the consequences of shared references.
-See clause 6.24 Side-effects and Order of Evaluation of Operands and 6.61 Concurrent Data Access.and 6.38 Deep vs. Shallow Copying.
+See clause 6.24 Side-effects and Order of Evaluation of Operands and 6.38 Deep vs. Shallow Copying.

 Keep in mind that using a very large integer will have an effect on performance.